gbrolo/dfa-minimization/README.md

-# DFA Minimization
+# DFA Minimization - Direct DFA construction

-Enter a regexp, then get your minimized DFA.
+Enter a regexp, then get your minimized DFA & direct DFA creation.

 Note: If you are a current student of 2017's 'Diseño de Lenguajes de Programación' at UVG, YOU CANNOT USE THIS CODE IN ANY WAY, LICENSE WON'T APPLY IN THIS CASE.
 JUST DON'T...